top of page

 I'm Halle Bradford,

 Owner of With Her KC LLC.
-I have been serving families as a birth doula since 2023 and am doula certified through Global Education of The Midwife.
+I have been serving families since 2023 and am a Certified Birth Doula through Global Education of The Midwife.

-I’m mom to my beautiful daughter, Penny, who was born peacefully at home, and wife to my wildly supportive husband, Pierce.
+I’m married to my wildly supportive husband, Pierce and am the mother of my beautiful daughter, Penny, who was born peacefully at home.
 I am a follower of Jesus and believe life begins at conception.

 I’m passionate about sharing my knowledge of birth and bringing peace to new mothers and fathers in this tender season.
 I am always left in awe of women’s phenomenal strength to birth their babies when they are surrounded by love and feel safe to fully surrender.
 What a joy that I get to walk new parents through the experience of welcoming a new son or daughter.